 We require that our Shelties be indoor pets, with access to a secure fenced yard.
 Shelties are much better pets when they are allowed to be inside and a part of the family.
 On occasion we will place a Sheltie with people who live in apartments.
 If you are renting an apartment or single-dwelling home, we will need a letter from your landlord authorizing you to keep a dog and proof of pet deposit.

-An adoption donation will be required at the time of placement to help offset our costs of caring for our rescued dogs.
-The minimum donation for dogs older than one year is $175.
-For dogs one year old or younger, the donation is $200.
-Because these donations are in exchange for the dog (considered a purchase by the IRS), they are not tax-deductible; however, additional donations to our program are tax-deductible.
+An adoption fee will be required at the time of placement to help offset our costs of caring for our rescued dogs.
+The fee for adult dogs ages 1-9 is $300.
+For puppies under 12 months, the fee is $375.
+The fee for senior dogs (10+) is $200.
+Because these fees are in exchange for the dog (considered a purchase by the IRS), they are not tax-deductible; however, additional donations to our program are tax-deductible.

 Will my Sheltie have Registration Papers?